merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 }
 ```

-Very short.
+Relatively short.
 Every configurable parameter (and there are many many of them) that is not mentioned here will be assigned a default value.

 {:.notice}
-We usually like to start with a default config file, and then delete every line for which we wish to keep the default (if you don't delete it, then nothing would happen, but why keep garbage in your files?).
+We usually like to start with a default config file, and edit parameters that are important to us.
+Usually these edits are related to making `true` values `false` if we don't want to run a particular step, or change number of threads assigned to a single step, etc.

 So what do we have in the example config file above?

-* **samples_txt**: Path for our `samples.txt` (since we used the default name `samples.txt` we didn't really have to include this in the config file).
+* **samples_txt**: Path for our `samples.txt` (since we used the default name `samples.txt`, we didn't really have to include this in the config file, but it is always better to be explicit).

 * **idba_ud**: A few parameters for `idba_ud`.